-In July 2019, the Commissioner published a draft "amendment to the provisions of the consolidated circular regarding the measurement of liabilities - update to the series of demographic assumptions in life insurance and update to the mortality improvement model for insurance companies and pension funds", as well as a position paper on the matter (hereinafter: the "Draft").
-The draft specifies updated default assumptions, which will be used by the insurance companies in their calculation of liabilities with respect to life insurance policies, which allow the receipt of an annuity in accordance with guaranteed conversion rates, based on current demographic assumptions, in accordance with the circular regarding annuity reserves.
+In July 2019, the Commissioner published a draft "amendment to the provisions of the consolidated circular regarding the measurement of liabilities - update to the series of demographic assumptions in life insurance and update to the mortality improvement model for insurance companies and pension funds", as well as a position paper on the matter (hereinafter: the "Draft"), which was published as a final circular in November 2019 (hereinafter: the "Circular").
+The circular specifies updated default assumptions, which will be used by the insurance companies in their calculation of liabilities with respect to life insurance policies, which allow the receipt of an annuity in accordance with guaranteed conversion rates, based on current demographic assumptions, in accordance with the annuity reserves circular.
 Additionally, managing companies of pension funds which operate according to the mutual insurance framework will calculate, based on these assumptions, the actuarial balance sheet of the funds under their management, and will determine accordingly the factors which are included in their regulations, beginning from the following periods.

-The draft refers, inter alia, to changes in life expectancy, including future improvements, and the resulting implications on the amounts of reserves, and on the method for designing them.
-The draft also includes a new mortality tables for retirees of insurance companies, which, for the first time, is based, inter alia, on the mortality experience of the insurance companies' retirees.
+The circular addresses, inter alia, changes in life expectancy, including future improvements, and the resulting implications on the amounts of reserves, and on the method for designing them.
+The circular also includes a new mortality tables for retirees of insurance companies, which, for the first time, is based, inter alia, on the mortality experience of the insurance companies' retirees.